derickwarshaw/universal-react-app-starter/README.md

 6. The server also generates a simple sitemap based on the routes of the app

+---

+### Important points
+1. **[render.js](https://github.com/jonanderdev/universal-react-app-starter/blob/master/server/render.js)** is the file where all the server prerendering is done.
+Basically creates a first version of the page with the help of React, a Store object and a static router.
+2. **[index.js](https://github.com/jonanderdev/universal-react-app-starter/blob/master/src/js/index.js)** is the client (browser) entry point.
+Here is where your react app start its work.
+3. **[app.js](https://github.com/jonanderdev/universal-react-app-starter/blob/master/src/js/app.js)**, shared between server & client (browser), this file is the main component of the app.
+Inside we have the page shared elements, like navbar, and the different routes.

+---

 ## Tech
 This app is built with React, Redux, React-router-v4, Webpack, Helmet, Sass, Postcss, ...